310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Chiaki %}
 Well, we’ve got a lot of work ahead of us, so let’s take it slow and steady, and do our best.
 There really isn’t any reason to push ourselves, and if we really need to, we could always ask for more helping hands later.

-We don't have to try and do everything all by ourselves. *All for one, one for all!*
+We don’t have to try and do everything all by ourselves. *All for one, one for all!*
 {% endbubble %}

 {% bubble Madara %}